hansos/hansos/README.md

 ## Hi there 👋

-👨‍💻 Retired Full-Stack Developer | Hobbyist Coder | Tech Enthusiast
+Retired Full-Stack Developer | Hobbyist Coder | Tech Enthusiast:
 After 35 years as a full-time full-stack developer, I'm now retired and enjoying the freedom to dive into hobby projects that spark my curiosity.

 ### Tech Background: